gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ### Deploying the module

-Hardhat tasks can be used to deploy a dao module instance.
+Hardhat tasks can be used to deploy a reality module instance.
 There are two different tasks, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the Module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the master copy of the Reality Module: `0x4D0D4Bd6eCA52f2F931c099B6a8a8B2ae85FFD4E`.

 Now that we have a template, a hardhat task can be used to deploy a Reality module instance.
 These tasks requires the following parameters: